-From these assessments, no material non-compliant matters were reported, however action plans have been developed for all operations reviewed to enhance their compliance with our required standards.
-These human rights assessments contain sensitive and confidential material, and so we are not able to disclose specific findings or recommendations.
-However, we do recognise the importance of transparency, and are considering potential methods to allow us to disclose key findings and recommendations from these assessments without compromising confidentiality.
+Recommendations from all assessments are incorporated into action plans which are then implemented and tracked to enhance compliance with our required standards and foster continuous improvement.
+These human rights assessments contain sensitive and confidential material, and so we are not able to disclose specific findings or recommendations, however no material non-compliance have been reported.
+Barrick recognise the importance of transparency, and are considering potential methods to allow us to disclose key findings and recommendations from these assessments without compromising confidentiality.